High School Programs

-Registration for the Summer 2018 Program opens March 1, 2018.
+Registration for the Summer 2020 program opens February of 2020.
 Through the generous support by our sponsors, the Medical Academy is provided at no cost to participants.
 We highly encourage high school students who will be first in their immediate family to attend college to apply

 The Aspiring DOctors Precollege Program is a comprehensive, three-year pipeline program targeting high school students from historically underrepresented backgrounds to foster their interest in pursuing careers in science and health.

 Students in the program visit the Cleveland campus each year starting in 10th grade to learn more about osteopathic medicine and other health care careers through participation in academic enrichment and hands-on learning activities.

 Lectures, hands-on clinical activities, case-based learning lessons and college/career readiness workshops will be delivered by the Heritage College, Cleveland, faculty, staff and medical students.